eaustin6/AutoX-Modified/README.md

-Disclaimer: Using This Repo Leads to Ban r Hack Your TG accounts we're not responsible for anything
+Disclaimer: Using This Repo Leads to Ban r Hack Your TG accounts using ApiHash we're not responsible for anything